 + $35 cupping, guasha or moxibustion

-If you want to cancel or change an appointment, please call or email Bluming Wellness as soon as you know.
-There’s no charge for changes made at least 24 hours in advance, on the previous business day.
-For late cancellations and missed acupuncture appointments, there’s a $50 fee.
-For Monday appointments, please call by Friday.
+If you need to cancel or change an appointment, please call or email email@example.com as soon as you know.
+There’s no charge for changes made 2 business days in advance of your appointment.
+For late cancellations and missed acupuncture appointments, there’s an $80 fee.
+For Monday appointments, please call by the previous Thursday.

-Unless prior arrangements have been made, payment by cash or check is expected at the time of your appointment.
-I do not accept credit cards or ATM cards at this time.
-If you find it difficult to afford ongoing treatments, please ask about the reduced fee schedule.
+Payment is due at the time services are rendered by cash, check or Wave.
+Wave allows you to pay by credit card or ACH transfer from your bank.
+Notify me 2 days ahead of your appointment so I can send you an invoice to pay via Wave.
+I’m not able to accept in-person credit cards or ATM cards at this time.
+If you find it difficult to afford ongoing treatments, please ask about a reduced fee schedule.

 A $35 fee is charged for checks returned due to insufficient funds.